View Other Content

 2008 – Ryan Babel bagged his final international goal as a reds player with Dirk Kuyt also on target as the Netherlands beat Andriy Voronin’s Ukraine 3-0 in a friendly in Feyenoord.
 Meanwhile, Krisztián Németh struck the only goal as Hungary Under-19’s faced Portugal in a European Championships qualifier in Székesfehérvár, with keeper Péter Gulácsi also featuring.
 Damien Plessis and future reds Robbie Keane and Sotirios Kyrgiakos also played for their countries that day.

 2016 – Keeper Loris Karius signed from 1.
-FSV Mainz 05 for £4.7m, making sixteen senior appearances in his first season at Anfield.
+FSV Mainz 05 for £4.7m, so far making 49 senior appearances for the reds.
 On the same day, former reds Assistant Manager Pako Ayestarán was appointed permanent Head Coach of Valencia, although he was sacked just four months later.

 1948 – Right-half Roy Saunders signed on a free transfer from Hull City.
 He netted once in 146 reds appearances before joining Swansea Town in March 1959, as well as fathering future reds striker Dean.
 He died in January 2009.